 In summary, the overall tendency is to use short and bright videos toward the top of the funnel.
 The lower you go in the funnel, the longer videos become.
 The animation becomes simpler as well.

 As a result, promotional video production cost is roughly the same at every stage of the sales funnel.
 A super-intensive promo clip lasting 15 seconds, can, for instance, require the same budget as a 2-minute explainer created to spark customers’ interest.
+Just take a look our promo video production case study for Buyonick.

 it’s extremely important to choose the sales funnel stage that if improved will bring the most benefit and invest in a video product to match it.